Brondo765/New-Member-Bot/README.md

 ***Note The person adding the bot needs “Manage Server” permissions to do so.***

+## Developer Enable
+To enable developer mode for your Discord account go to Settings -> Appearance -> Advanced.

+Tick the Developer Mode option.

+This allows you to copy your Server ID, Role IDs, and Channel IDs for the servers you manage.

 ## Installation
 In a command/terminal prompt (from an empty folder) run the following: